tiagofilipe12/pATLAS/docs/topbar.md

 respective links).
 This may be particularly handy to filter queries.

 6. `Download` button, that enable users to download the currently selected plasmids.
-This sill download the queried accession numbers to a file named `pATLAS_download_<random_hash>.fas`.
+This will download the queried accession numbers to a file named `pATLAS_download_<random_hash>.fas`.
 For more on this subject, see [Download api](download_api.md).

 7. `Table` button, that opens a table with information available for the currently selected plasmids/nodes.

-8. `Statistics` button, that will open abar plot with the species present in the current selection.
+8. `Statistics` button, that will open a bar plot with the species present in the current selection.
 This will also allow access to all other statistic plots through the statistics popup (for further details see [Statistics](Statistics.md).

-9. `Heatmap` button will generate a heatmap that allows to compare multiple mapping or mash screen or even sequence results (for more details on how to import results go to [here](Import.md)).
+9. `Heatmap` button will generate a heat map that allows to compare multiple mapping or mash screen or even sequence results (for more details on how to import results go to [here](Import.md)).